chuangcaleb/obsidian-caleb-public/The Greatest Showman Series/Never Enough – Analysis.md

 <!--more-->

 Upon first viewing, and in the context of the dialogue after, it seems like such a tragic song: if skyscrapers will never be enough, then surely nothing will ever be.
 But, after reading that last panel, everything is flipped.
-Rather, “The world will never be enough...without you”.
+Rather, “The world will never be enough…without you”.
 Rather, “You will always be enough for me”.
 And that’s pretty beautiful.

 ## Lyric Analysis